alexandervpetrov/ribosome-example-nginx/README.md

 # Ribosome example: Nginx configuration files

-This repo is example of configured Ribosome release process for Nginx configuration files.
+This repo is example of configured [Ribosome](https://github.com/alexandervpetrov/ribosome) release process for Nginx configuration files.
+This example is complementary to [Django example](https://github.com/alexandervpetrov/ribosome-example-django), they work together.

 ## Prerequisites